“Mrs. Stanley”

 Tamar began her career creating commercials, videos, and photo campaigns for a wide range of fashion, music, and commercial clients.
 She's had short films appear at LACMA and Palm Springs.
 Tamar is currently directing and Co-EPing the award-winning comedic series "Very Important People" for Dropout.
 She's completed seasons one and two, and can't wait to start on season three later this year.

 Katie Marovitch is a comedy writer, actor, and director who performs improv and standup across Los Angeles.
 Katie currently writes, directs, and acts in Reality Check, a weekly YouTube series for FOXtv that is on its sixth season.
 Her short film Waffle premiered in Narrative Competition at SXSW, played at over 60 festivals worldwide, and won multiple awards, including Best Actress and Best Writing.
-For many years, Katie was a cast member at CollegeHumor where she wrote and starred in hundreds of sketches--many of which got millions of views and ranked in the top 10 on YouTube Irending.
+For many years, Katie was a cast member at CollegeHumor where she wrote and starred in hundreds of sketches--many of which got millions of views and ranked in the top 10 on YouTube Trending.

 She regularly appears in popular shows on the Dropout streaming service, including Game Changer, Breaking News, and Dirty Laundry, and has written for several others.